Cloud Server: deployment and security

 Created: 04.03.2016

-The Cloud app, the Web App, the Phone App app and the Outlook app are Cloud Clients.
-Here the business logic runs on the server, the interface is also prepared on the server and the Cloud Clients only display it and receive the user input.
-The Vertec Cloud Server is responsible for the provisioning.
+The Vertec Cloud App, Web App, Phone App and Outlook App are cloud clients.
+Here the business logic runs on the server, the interface is also prepared on the server and the cloud clients only display it and receive the user input.
+The Vertec Cloud Server is responsible for the deployment.

 Overview